Steer clear of these 4 screen sharing faux pas during your online meetings.

 DON’T hesitate to ask us!

-If you have questions or run into any difficulties while using FreeConference.com’s free screen sharing feature, feel free to give us a call at 1-877-507-0040 or shoot us an email here.
+If you have questions or run into any difficulties while using FreeConference.com’s free screen sharing feature, feel free to shoot us an email here.
 Our friendly Customer Support is always happy to help!